caitlincoffey/SoftSysSynth/reports/report.md

 ![alt text](https://github.com/mpatil99/SoftSysSynth/blob/master/TriangleInitial.JPG "Triangle Wave")

 While there were some cut-off issues in some of the waveforms, we found that these were due to hardware limitations and addressed these before moving on.
 We found that the cleanest waveform was the square wave.
-We decided to proceed to our next goal of creating a song using the square waveforms
+We decided to proceed to our next goal of creating a song using the square waveforms. <br>

+The code for this section can be found [here](https://github.com/mpatil99/SoftSysSynth/blob/master/waves/new_waves/new_waves.ino).

 ### Melody

-We realized that it wasn’t efficient to use fixed pre-generated arrays to create different pitches

 In order to program the synthesizer to play songs, we refactored our code into a cleaner format, using counters instead of arrays, in order to account for differences in length.
 The length of a waveform (frequency) is what changes pitch in our code.
-Drawing from pre-generated arrays would mean creating an array for each pitch, which would have been unnecessarily complicated.
+Drawing from pre-generated arrays would mean creating an array for each pitch, which would have been unnecessarily complicated. <br>

-INSERT IMAGES
+Instead, we have one key of global variables that maps pitches with wave lengths.
+Each variable is like a function, including a formula for translating the note to different octaves.
+We obtained the note values by looking at [this](https://cdn.makezine.com/make/35/OCR2A-frequency-table.pdf) table, and then adjusting the values to suit our setup, by checking the resulting pitches against a pitch tuner.
+The code for this key is shown [here](https://github.com/mpatil99/SoftSysSynth/blob/9a47ebb94ed77027e66ba13f04f8292b5d4fa8f4/waves/melody/melody.ino#L28).<br>

+Our code creates a melody uses 3 counters:

++ wave_counter updates the waveform values during the main loop, to create the square wave shape.
++ stride_counter keeps track of note length (STRIDE), so that all notes are the same length, despite having different wave lengths.
++ sound_counter keeps track of what note to play, by indexing into an array of wave lengths, which will result in different frequencies, and thus, pitches.

+The code for this section can be found [here](https://github.com/mpatil99/SoftSysSynth/blob/master/waves/melody/melody.ino).

 ## Accomplishments